jfairbank/redux-saga-test-plan/README.md

 // Throws with below:
 //
 // SagaTestError:
-// put effects do not match
+// Assertion 2 failed: put effects do not match
 //
 // Expected
 // --------